scouten/ericscouten.travel/content/2024/04-14+california/01-half-moon-bay-and-pigeon-point/index.md

 bounds = {sw = [36.949, -123.218], ne = [47.761, -121.954]}
 cover = "es-4640-046"
 cover_cdn_key = "img/v1/2024/04/es-4640-046"
+cover_alt = "A tall white lighthouse and cluster of keeper’s buildings sit atop a coastal bluff, seen across a foreground carpet of blooming ice plant with pale yellow and pink flowers, with a rocky shoreline and ocean waves under an overcast sky."
 +++

 Lisa and I are in California this week while I attend a conference.
 We flew down Sunday afternoon and took some time to enjoy the coastal drive from Half Moon Bay to Santa Cruz on Monday before arriving at the conference venue in Mountain View.